Phil-382453/Utility/README.md

    - Subfolder - for each script repository listed on the Ren Main tab.
 Output files are saved here.
    - Source files not copied include a folder (script repo) called DevScripts that includes 44 working powershell scripts.

-* Uninstall - Uninstall button on the main app window under settings...This will delete the wrapper local cache files.
+* Uninstall - Delete the local caches folder (...\AppData\Roaming\ScriptWrapper).
-   You can also delete this local cache folder to uninstall the client files.
+   - There is an uninstall button under settings on the main window.

 * The Main app window: See the "Screenshot Main App.jpg" file
    - Many Textboxes or settings you change remember the new value even after restart.